 - ‘Organic foods not worth the money'

 Organic food is more expensive.
 It depends how much you value your health as to whether you think its ‘worth it’.
-Non organic fruit & veg is sprayed with pesticides which not only toxic to your cells, but depletes the soil of nutrients and is a known Endocrine Disrupting Chemical.
+Non organic fruit & veg is sprayed with pesticides which not only toxic to your cells, but depletes the soil of nutrients and are known Endocrine Disrupting Chemicals.

 - ‘Agave nectar is a healthy substitute for sugar'